 Our projects take place mainly in the local townships in the poorer areas where we do our best to try and lighten the load for the teachers, schools and NPOs assisting in the area with hands on help and financial support

-For more information or to book, either fill in the contact form or please email info@volunteerinternationaladventures.com
+For more information or to book our Veterinary Medicine Skills volunteer project, either fill in the contact form or please email info@volunteerinternationaladventures.com

 “I cannot begin to express how incredible this opportunity was from arrival to departure.
 Sharon answered any and all questions I had prior to pursuing this trip and was at the airport waiting for me on arrival with warm welcoming open arms and made me feel at home.
 The experience I gained from this trip was invaluable.
 Working with an animal welfare in this community introduced me to the cultural differences of animal care and veterinary medicine.
 It exposed me to the importance of proper client education and animal care in an underserved community.
 This experience allowed me to gain a perspective of the veterinary field I would not have had a chance to in the US and emphasized the importance of an open-minded, resilient, and flexible mind set within the veterinary profession.
 The staff at at the project were genuine and allowed me to have as much hands on experience as possible, from examinations to diagnostics to surgical procedures.
 During my stay, there was a major fire and Sharon provided me with a place to stay and made me as comfortable as I possibly could have been.
 I truly cannot recommend this experience enough!
 Everything about it was more than I expected it to be!”